9 Uses For Old Garden Hoses

 You can use it to support weak trees or newly planted trees.
 Cut chunks of old garden hoses and use them around trees to keep them from leaning.

-Cut holes on it and run a wire or rope through the hose and tie it lightly around the tree and stake it firm on the ground.
+Cut holes on it, run a wire or rope through the hose, tie it lightly around the tree, and stake it firmly on the ground.

 Deep Watering Pots

-Add Water in the hose without washing out the dirt.
-It’s very efficient in strawberry planters as it prevent one from knocking the flowers off the plant.
+Add Water to the hose without washing out the dirt.
+It’s very efficient in strawberry planters as it prevents one from knocking the flowers off the plant.
 Similar to deep watering tomato plants.

 Giant Water Level